High Protein Banana Bread

 Banana bread is one of my all-time favorite comfort foods.
 It offers natural sweetness and fruity, earthy undertones.
 Plus, its moist-carby texture is so appealing.
 Add in some chocolate chips, chopped nuts, or other goodies, and whoo, I am a happy camper!

-However, even though banana bread contains fresh fruit, it is not exactly health food.
+However, even though banana bread contains fresh fruit, it is not exactly a healthy food.
 Today I’m sharing my favorite “Healthy” Chocolate Chip Banana Bread recipe made with protein powder… It’s leaning towards low carb, and can be made with your favorite sugar-free sweetener.
-It can also be made gluten-free, nut-free, and dairy-free as well.

-Please note, we are titling this recipe “protein banana bread” not a low-carb banana bread because bananas themselves are high carb.
+Note: We are titling this recipe “Protein Banana Bread” not a low-carb banana bread because bananas themselves are high carb.
 Even if all the other ingredients are low-carb there will still be carbs in this recipe.
-However, it does contain much fewer carbs than traditional banana bread, and is balanced out well with a healthy dose of vanilla protein powder.
+However, it does contain much fewer carbs than traditional banana bread, and is balanced out well with a boost of vanilla protein powder.

 Ingredients You Need